EasyDynamics/easydynamics.github.io/README.md

 # Guide to Easy Dynamics GitHub repositories

 The guide to Easy Dynamics GitHub repositories is a [GitHub Pages](https://pages.github.com/) project that helps visitors and contributors navigate software projects at Easy Dynamics.
 The purpose of this readme is to orient contributors of **this repository**.
-If you're new to software development Easy Dynamics, please visit the published version of this guide at [easydynamics.github.io](https://easydynamics.github.io/) to learn more about the procedures and how to get started with contributing.
+If you're new to software development at Easy Dynamics, please visit the published version of this guide at [easydynamics.github.io](https://easydynamics.github.io/) to learn more about the procedures and how to get started with contributing.

 ## Pre-requisites